FNFCentral/fnfcentral.com/docs/docs/deployment/cluster.md

 FNF Central recommends two nodes at least for a "stable" cluster.

-If you are using node creation we recommend at least 3 nodes (MUST be an odd number) with `etcd` role, 2 nodes with `Control Plane` role, and at least 2 nodes with the `Worker` role.
+If you are using node creation we recommend at least 3 nodes (MUST be an odd number) with `etcd` role, at least 2 nodes with `Control Plane` role, and at least 2 nodes with the `Worker` role.

 ## Adding The Bitnami Charts